Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 2. **PD2_finalizeZonalStatistics.R** - Script to pull together the results from the ArcPy processing and TNC dams processing (see repo: `basinCharacteristics\tncDams`)

-  It converts the input values to the desired output values and saves the results as an `.RData` file.

   Open this script and set the `baseDirectory` variable to the path up to and including the `\zonalStatistics` folder.
 The user inputs are again entered directly in the script file and not a separate input file:

   |    Object Name          |                        Description                                                    |      Example                                                                                               |